scexamples/SupportTicketSystem/README.md

 ![img6 afterUpdating1re](https://user-images.githubusercontent.com/15854708/209500122-b779fe6f-2ce0-42e5-8e06-3a52a829a7a4.JPG)

-### 4. Click on 'Add New'.
+### 3. Click on 'Add New'.
 A form is displayed to create a new ticket.

 ![img7clickOnAddNewre](https://user-images.githubusercontent.com/15854708/209500134-807828eb-c3a1-452b-8ff6-058cb7676442.JPG)

-### 5. Enter details for the new ticket and click 'Create Ticket'.
+### 4. Enter details for the new ticket and click 'Create Ticket'.

 ![img8afterCreateTicket](https://user-images.githubusercontent.com/15854708/209500143-62b56b9a-c46a-40b5-8375-e0d68e018612.JPG)

 ##### A page loads displaying all tickets - including the newly created ticket.

-### 6. Click on 'Delete' action for ticket 1.
+### 5. Click on 'Delete' action for ticket 1.
 A page loads displaying all tickets - ticket 1 has been deleted.

 ![img9AfterDeletingTicket1](https://user-images.githubusercontent.com/15854708/209500145-5db5e99b-bac6-4dac-842e-5eca05bfb1f3.JPG)

-### 7. Click on 'Log out' loads the home page where the user can select a project.
+### 6. Clicking on 'Log out' loads the home page where the user can select a project.

 ![img10AfterLogout](https://user-images.githubusercontent.com/15854708/209500148-2c2a3c73-462d-41c7-96ad-83edf1eefb0f.JPG)